HuanYin94/map_compression/Readme.md

 	from 0~1 to 0 or 1

 > + `loadFinalResults.launch`
-	load the learned results from prediction.txt
+	load the learned results from prediction.txt, Ml

 > + `errorDistribution.launch`
     get the difference metrics between learned and programmed maps